kleinmann/gpn17-badge-gyrostick/README.md

 #include <gyrostick.h>

 Gyrostick stick;
-stick.coords() // Returns an imu::Vector<2> with x and y axis coordinates
+stick.coords() // Returns an imu::Vector<3> with x and y axis coordinates and z axis rotation
 ```

 The coordinates range from `0` to `128`.